-Beyoncé fans report glitches and 500,000-strong queue in attempt for 'Renaissance' tour tickets
+Beyoncé fans face frustration and 500,000-strong queue in attempt for 'Renaissance' tour tickets

 Now, fans have reported experiencing glitches on the Ticketmaster website during general sale, with others saying they were kicked out of the queue, which reportedly reached 500,000 on some dates.

-However, Ticketmaster has since clarified to NME that reports of ‘403’ messages actually refers to the blocking of “known bad traffic”, adding that the site “blocked 1.5M requests of that type today in the London queues alone to ensure real fans get their hands on tickets”.
+However, Ticketmaster has since clarified to NME that reports of ‘403’ messages actually refers to the blocking of “known bad traffic”, adding that the site “blocked 1.5million requests of that type today in the London queues alone to ensure real fans get their hands on tickets”.

 You can read some fan reactions to the general sale below.